cbkelvin/Query-Endpoint/README.md

 ## Query endpoint implimentation

-This project demonstrates building a query endpoint Querying to query an API and allowing the developer to narrow down their results
+This project demonstrates building a query endpoint to query an API and allowing the developer to narrow down their results